Meet the Clergy

 Hazzan Emanuel C. Perlman

-Emanuel Perlman, lyric tenor, is in his 14th year as the Hazzan of Chizuk Amuno Congregation in Baltimore, Maryland.
+Emanuel Perlman, lyric tenor, composer, lecturer, recording artist and therapist is beginning his 18th year as the Hazzan of the historic Chizuk Amuno Congregation in Baltimore, Maryland.
 Hazzan Perlman has concertized extensively throughout the United States.
 He earned a Bachelors Degree in Music and Voice from Rhode Island College and a Masters Degree in Psychiatric Social Work from Yeshiva University.
 Emanuel also attended the Cantors Institute at the Jewish Theological Seminary.
-Emanuel has studied voice with the eminent Dr. William Riley in New York City since 1998.
+Emanuel has studied voice with the eminent Prof. William Riley in New York City since 1998.
 He studied voice and opera for ten years with the late Kurt Baum, known as the “generic tenor” of the Metropolitan Opera.
 Perlman was called “a combination Caruso and Mel Torme” by Larry King.